 The longest day

 The first mistakeFor some reason, someone appeared to switch the lights in our dorm on and off.
 Eric was oblivious, but I woke up.
-Then I looked at my watch, and then I really woke up!
+I looked at my watch, and then I really woke up!
 It was 5:48, I had overslept!

-Still, there was no harm done.
-The previous evening, I had asked the hut warden if I could have breakfast at 5:30.
+Still, no harm done.
+The previous evening I had asked the hut warden if I could have breakfast at 5:30.
 Flipping the lights must be the customary way to alert people there when they don't show up for it.
 I appreciated the service and got out of bed.
 The weather was excellent, and despite the small delay, it looked like we would still have plenty of time to carry out our plan.

-Although there is a small glacier high up on Este, I can testify that it is indeed an easy climb, and when I climbed it nearly a month ago, we did not even feel the need to rope up.
+Although there is a small glacier high up on Este, I can testify that it is indeed an easy climb, and when climbing it nearly a month ago, we did not even feel the need to rope up.
 When I started asking around why nobody climbs Central, the only answer I managed to get was that it was difficult.
 Even when pressed, nobody could tell me how difficult – was it just slightly more difficult than Este, or really difficult?
 Nor could I find anybody who knew about the normal route.
 Not even on which side of the mountain it was!

 I had explained all this to Eric, and said that I still would like to have a go at it.
 It would feel like pioneering, without any guarantee of success.
 He was keen to try, and so we agreed we would just go up there and see if we could find a way to the top on sight.

 While climbing Este earlier, and especially from its summit, I had looked at Central, and that had given me an idea on where to start.
 We would head out on the trail to Este, to make light work of the steep lower slopes lining the Ishinca valley.
 After gaining a few hundred meters, we would leave the trail and generally aim for the saddle between Este and Central.
 Higher up, we would draw our plans based on what we would find.